mohamedAlmukhtar/gates-games-NET2project/README.md

-# gates-games-NET2project
+NET2project
 This repository is fot the ITSE412/ITWT311 project.
-  A website for downloading games.
+  A website for online shop.